Objectives of the service

 A fully-integrated and available communications will therefore not attract the negative press associated with postcode lottery service, moreover it will enable countries where remote healthcare is both essential and urgently required, to benefit.

 GNSS will be used to facilitate the measurement of patient behavioural compliance with prescribed activity levels.
 Moreover, geo-spatial data will enable the service to dynamically inform stakeholders if appointments are likely to be missed and potential alternatives.
 GNSS is also expected to play a critical role in future markets where remote or nomadic patient lifestyles are prevalent.

 Whilst the product and associated service had successfully passed the testing and verification project milestone, a number of unsurmountable barriers have arisen that prevented the consortium from progressing on the accreditation phase, which has caused the project to halt.
 Specifically, the BREXIT has caused a hugely negative impact on UK notified bodies and their ability to accredit CE and ISO13485 in a timely manner.
 Moreover, the change from Medical Device Directive to Medical Device Regulation created significant additional financial and timeline risks.

-Nevertheless, ESA and the consortium recognised that there has been considerable success in applying the technology advancements in other rehabilitation and health monitoring applications, such as the commercially available Virtual Clinic High Performance Monitoring service, medical asset tracking service, and the continued development of the full MSK ‘RemoteHab’ service.
+Nevertheless, ESA and the consortium recognised that there has been positive results in applying the technology advancements in other rehabilitation and health monitoring applications, such as the commercially available Virtual Clinic High Performance Monitoring service, medical asset tracking service, and the continued development of the full MSK ‘RemoteHab’ service.
 The mutual support, flexibility and positive attitude of all parties, including the ESA team, will endure and new collaboration opportunities revolving around remote monitoring continue